Accessibility in web design means creating web pages that everyone can use, regardless of hardware, software, or any sensory or physical impairment.

 While developing your WordPress site, take extra time to pay attention to the white space or "empty" space around the different elements on the page.
 Make sure the fonts are large enough to be readable.
 Position navigation elements in logical and consistent places.

 Also bear in mind that some your visitors may have dyslexia or may not use the same first language as you do.
 Keep sentences short and simple.
 Try to avoid abbreviations unless you explain them first.

-Is your page still readable when you increase the text size using the browser's zoom functionality?
+Is your page still readable when you increase the text size using the browser's text zoom options?
 Do any of the non-text elements on the page create a distraction?
-If there are any animations or other movement on the page, consider removing these elements.